Teradata/presto/presto-docs/src/main/sphinx/admin/properties.rst

  * **Type:** ``Boolean``
  * **Default value:** ``true``
  * **Description:** Allow reordering windows in order to put those with the same partitioning next to each other.
-This may sometimes allow minimizing number of repartitionings.
+This will sometimes decrease the number of repartitionings.
 This can also be specified on a per-query basis using the ``reorder_windows`` session property.

 .. _tuning-pref-query: